Wondering how to revive your social media presence and generate better results from social media marketing?

 - Leads: have you generated any leads?

 You can use your social media management tools’ analytics to measure your social media success, if you’re using one, or you can use each social networks’ built-in analytics, such as Twitter Analytics and Facebook Page Insights.

 Another thing to look into is when your audience is most active.
 Your updates can get lost very easily, and if your audience isn’t online to see them as you post them, they probably won’t see them at all when they log in later.

 Going forward, you should try to set goals for your social media marketing and then track your results every month.
-This will ultimately help improve your social media presence, as it will allow you to gain a better understanding of what types of updates generate action and which don’t – information that you can then use to improve your social media marketing the next month, and the next…and so on!
+This will ultimately help improve your social media presence such as seeing how many Twitter likes, as it will allow you to gain a better understanding of what types of updates generate action and which don’t – information that you can then use to improve your social media marketing the next month, and the next…and so on!